lexin-chen/cpp_projects/README.md

 2. Create a list of possible answers.
 3. Print a welcome message.
 4. Start a while loop that runs until the user enters `quit`.
-    a.
-Ask the user to enter a question.
+    - Ask the user to enter a question.
-    b.
-Store the user's question in a variable.
+    - Store the user's question in a variable.
-    c. if the user enters `quit`, exit the program.
+    - if the user enters `quit`, exit the program.
-    d.
-Generate a random number between 0 and the length of the list of possible answers.
+    - Generate a random number between 0 and the length of the list of possible answers.
-    e.
-Print the answer at the index of the random number.
+    - Print the answer at the index of the random number.
 5. Loop back to step 4 or exit the program if the user enters `quit`.

 [Source Code](magic8_ball.cpp)